wolfv/pyjet/README.md

 print(calc(np.array([1, 2]), 2))
 ```
 The `@jit` decorator takes the function argument shapes as tuple parameters.
-JET will assume they have all scalar-shape `()` by default if no shapes are passed.
+JET will detect the shapes by evaluating the input arguments if no shapes are
+passed to the decorator.

 Supported shapes:
 * scalar: `()`